simonmichael/hledger/doc/SPEC-lots.md

 ## Transaction balancing

-There are two kinds of transaction balancing:

-1. **Normal transaction balancing**
-   All journal entries, including lot-related ones, must pass this.
+All journal entries, including lot-related ones, must pass normal transaction balancing.
 When summing postings it uses their transacted costs (not cost basis), if any.
 And it excludes (ignores) capital gain/loss postings, identified by their Gain account type.

-2. **Disposal balancing**
+When the postings' sum is nonzero, and amountless postings exist, it can infer one balancing amount in each unbalanced commodity.

+## Disposal balancing

 Journal entries involving lot disposals get this additional balancing pass.
 When summing postings it uses their cost basis (not transacted cost), if any.
 And it includes gain postings, or will infer one if needed.

-The different handling of gain postings allows both kinds of transaction balancing to succeed with the same journal entries.

-## Inferring/checking capital gain

 A disposal transaction's total realised capital gain/loss is calculated by comparing the lot acquisition cost(s) for each dispose posting, and the total transacted disposal price.

 If the transaction contains a gain posting (or more than one), the recorded gain is expected to match the calculated gain.
 Otherwise, a gain posting is inferred, posting the calculated gain to the alphabetically first Gain account.
+Or if there is an amountless gain posting (at most one per commodity), we fill in its amount.
 This helps the transaction to pass disposal balancing.

+The inclusion/exclusion gain postings allows both kinds of transaction balancing to succeed with the same journal entries.

 ## Processing pipeline

 Lot-related processing can be thought of as an optional extra journal processing step, enabled by the --lots flag.

 But all the inferring conveniences make it quite interdependent with the other processing steps.
 See SPEC-finalising for more details of the implementation.